awsdocs/amazon-connect-admin-guide/doc_source/upcoming-changes.md

 The following updates were released in April 2021\.
 + Amazon Connect incorrectly reported that chat contacts that were created from disconnect flows were created from transfer flows\.
-+ With these fixes, Amazon Connect correctly reflects in the CTRs and agent event stream that these chat contacts were created from disconnect flows\.
++ With these fixes, Amazon Connect correctly reflects in the contact records and agent event stream that these chat contacts were created from disconnect flows\.

 There is no impact to voice or task contacts\.